PowerDNS/pdns/pdns/dnsdistdist/docs/guides/webserver.rst

   :property string name: The name of this statistic.
 See :doc:`../statistics`
   :property string type: "StatisticItem"
   :property integer value: The value for this item

+.. json:object:: RingEntry

+  This represents an entry in the in-memory ring buffers.

+  :property float age: How long ago was the query or response received, in seconds
+  :property integer id: The DNS ID
+  :property string name: The requested domain name
+  :property string requestor: The client IP and port
+  :property integer size: The size of the query or response
+  :property integer qtype: The requested DNS type
+  :property string protocol: The DNS protocol the query or response was received over
+  :property boolean rd: The RD flag
+  :property string mac: The MAC address of the device sending the query
+  :property float latency: The time it took for the response to be sent back to the client, in microseconds
+  :property int rcode: The response code
+  :property boolean tc: The TC flag
+  :property boolean aa: The AA flag
+  :property integer answers: The number of records in the answer section of the response
+  :property string backend: The IP and port of the backend that returned the response, or "Cache" if it was a cache-hit